KozhaAkhmet/KozhaAkhmet/README.md

 I`m from Kazakhstan.
 Currently studying Math Engineer degree in Turkey.

-- Highly interested in Robotics and olso like:
+- Highly interested in Robotics and also like:

      **IoT, Electronics, Embedded Prog, Math, Simulations, Game Prog, 3D printing, Handcrafting.**